luisdiazhr/Navigation/report.md

 ### 1. Architecture

 The DQN algorithm uses two separate neural networks with identical architectures.
-The purpose of this is to The architecture is implemented by the `QNetwork` class located in `model.py`.
+Basically, the main purpose of having two networks is that instead of updating the local network each time step, what the algorithm does is to update the weights of the target Q network less often to avoid harmful correlations.
+The neural network architecture is implemented by the `QNetwork` class located in `model.py`.
 The model includes an input layer, a couple of hidden layers with 64 units each, followed by a fully connected layer.
 The dimension of the input layer is 37 neurons, which is the same as the state dimension.
 The size of the output layer corresponds to the action size space which in this case is .
 The output is a value for each possible action given the current state.
 The implementation of the DQN Agent is contained in `dqn_agent.py`.

 ### 2. Replay Memory